 I thought this type of food would make me fat.
 I thought Mexican food is terrible for your health, full of lard, artery clotting, fattening, fried and unhealthy.
 But it can actually be good for you if you make it with the right ingredients!

 Let’s talk about those ingredients.

-Rice: There are many variations of rice such as white rice, brown rice, Jasmine rice, Arborio rice, wild rice, and black rice.
+Rice: There are many variations of rice such as white rice, brown rice, Jasmine rice, Arborio rice, wild rice, and black rice, and it’s even easy to turn into flour.
 We like to use brown rice.
 Brown rice is quite tasty especially if you cook it in broth and turn it into Spanish rice.
 It is a whole grain rich in proteins, thiamine, calcium, magnesium, fiber, and potassium.
 It helps protect the body from heart disease, aid in weight loss (thanks to fiber), and can decrease cholesterol.